isoAdvector/isoAdvector/README.md

 So far the routine assumes that a cut face is cut at two edges.
 For n-gons with n > 3 there will in general be special situations where this is not the case.
 The function should then triangulate such faces interpolating the function to the face centre and do the face cutting on the triangular faces.

 The routine was deliberately build to travel through all cells instead of all faces or edges to obtain its results.
 The downside of this strategy is that the number of times an edge is visited is equal to twice the number of faces to which it belongs.
 The advantage is that parallelisation is trivial.
 It should be noted that the operation performed on each edge is extremely simple.

-# Usage

-See the tests directory for examples of usage.
-For instance go to tests/discInUniFlow/hex and execute the generateCase script to make a simple case.
-Go to the newly created case folder and execute the Allrun script.
-After a few seconds it should finish and inspection of the alpha1 field in Paraview will show a circular water volume going from lower left to upper right corner of the domain.

-## Compilation

-Execute the `Allwmake` script.

-To write (A LOT OF!) debug data to log file write "./Allwmake debug" when compiling.

-## Preprocessing

-## Running

-## Postprocessing

 # Ongoing work